jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/classifying.rst

 The rules are divided into python modules under the :code:`vsg/vhdlFile/classify` directory.
 Each module name under :code:`vsg/vhdlFile/classify` matches a VHDL production name.

-Each module provides functions to parse a VHDL produciton and will have at least one of the following functions:
+Each module provides functions to parse a VHDL production and will have at least one of the following functions:

 * :code:`detect`
 * :code:`classify`